mulderp/mulderp.github.com/_posts/2014-06-01-visual-languages.md

 Good places to explore visual ideas in browsers are [D3.js](http://d3js.org/) and [ProcessingJS](http://processingjs.org/).
 Besides support from these general infoviz libraries, there are often specialized JavaScript libraries to solve visual problems.
 For example, to draw digital waveforms [wavedrom](https://github.com/drom/wavedrom) looks interesting.
 Or, to draw and interact with small logical circuits, [JointJS](http://www.jointjs.com/demos/logic) looks great.
 For rendering graphs, Andrei Kashcha's [ngraph](https://github.com/anvaka/ngraph) project looks great and was recently featured in a [TEDx Stanford](https://www.youtube.com/watch?v=8CX-Q0gtSp8) talk.

 But besides learning the tricks of libraries, crafting visual languages is important.
 This requires you to explore encodings and play with stories around graphics.
-For example, Scott Murray emphasized the [value of process](https://www.youtube.com/watch?v=e1HMmLcnpXg).
+For example at Fluen Conference 2014, Scott Murray shows how [visual interface design](https://speakerdeck.com/alignedleft/interface-design-considerations-for-data-visualization) can be explored with D3 and the [value of process](https://www.youtube.com/watch?v=e1HMmLcnpXg).

 That a design process is important is also emphasized in Ben Fry's [book "Visualizing Data"](http://shop.oreilly.com/product/9780596514556.do), where different stages for visualization design are discussed.